Photo © South_agency/Getty Images

 • Is volunteering covered under World Nomads Travel Insurance?

-Yes, depending on your specific volunteer duties, volunteering may be covered under both plans offered by World Nomads Travel Insurance, but make sure you list this as an activity you’ll be participating in when you purchase your policy.
+Yes, depending on your specific volunteer duties, volunteering may be covered under all four plans offered by World Nomads Travel Insurance, but make sure you list this as an activity you’ll be participating in when you purchase your policy.
 Volunteering in roles involving childcare, teaching, office work, and WWOOFING (general farm work, fruit picking, manual work) are considered Level 1 activities and are automatically covered, but you’ll still need to list these as activities when you purchase your volunteering travel insurance policy.
 However, you’ll need to pay an additional premium to be covered for any Level 2 activities like manual work that involves power tools and working at heights under 5 metres, and Level 3 activities like volunteering as a ski, snowboard, or scuba diving instructor.
 If you aren’t sure if something is covered, we suggest you contact us to ask.

 • What types of incidents are covered while volunteering abroad?

-If your trip is cancelled, delayed, or interrupted due to an unforeseen event, you may be able to recover your non-refundable, prepaid travel expenses (up to the policy limits), and this could include unused, pre-paid, non-refundable tours that you paid for in advance.
-If you get cut while planting coral in the Caribbean and you require medical assistance, emergency expense medical coverage could come in handy in the case of an unexpected injury.
+If your trip is delayed or interrupted due to an unforeseen event, you may be able to recover your non-refundable, unused, prepaid travel expenses (up to the policy limits), and this could include unused, pre-paid, non-refundable tours that you paid for in advance.
+If you get cut while planting coral in the Caribbean and you require emergency medical assistance, emergency expense medical coverage could come in handy in the case of an unexpected injury.
 You could also be covered for unplanned situations such as lost bags or Canadian government travel advisories advising travellers not to travel to a destination on your itinerary.

 • What type of volunteer work is included in my volunteering travel insurance?